mohammidsaeedi/Machine-Learning-using-python/Support vector machines/SVM Introduction.md

 The dataset includes 11 attribues and 1 output attribue (class) The 244 instances have been classified into fire (138 classes) and not fireâ€ (106 classes) classes.
 ```
+**Note: Here we used the data for first region which contain 122 instances Fire = 59 and notFire = 63**